Cybersecurity Labelling Scheme (CLS)

 Tier 3: Software Binary Analysis

-The software of the connected device is evaluated by a test laboratory using automated binary analysers to ensure that there is no known critical software weakness, vulnerabilities or malware.
+Manufacturers should include security considerations, which are based on the IMDA IoT Cyber Security Guide, into the development lifecycle of the connected device to adopt security best practices (threat modelling, secure engineering approach, secure supply chain, security testing, and etc) to ensure security in the device.
+In addition, the software of the connected device is evaluated by a test laboratory using automated binary analysers to ensure that there is no known critical software weakness, vulnerabilities, or malware.

 Tier 4: Penetration Testing